 If you live in an apartment or multi-family complex...

 Special dumpsters or carts should be provided for tenant trash and recycling.
-If you carry your recyclables to the recycling dumpster in a plastic bag, please dispose of the bag in the trash after emptying its contents into the recycling cart.
+If you carry your recyclables to the recycling dumpster in a plastic bag, please dispose of the bag in the trash after emptying its contents into the recycling cart, or bring it to a retail outlet for recycling.

 If you rent a house or part of a house...